bluz71/bluz71.github.io/_posts/2019-09-02-lsp-in-vim-with-the-lsc-plugin.md

   with the [vim-lsp](https://github.com/prabirshrestha/vim-lsp) plugin.

 - [ALE](https://github.com/dense-analysis/ale), primarily an asynchronous
-  linting and fixing plugin, but now exended to support LSP.
+  linting and fixing plugin, but now extended to support LSP.
 Language servers can provide linting, hence the reason why ALE integrated LSP.
 ALE now includes LSP-based code completion in addition to other LSP functionality.